Skip to main content

 Return to Retest Ventoy

 This took some time to square in microslop but I got it.
-I also downloaded the persistance drive unlike last time.
-That helped because trying to do this part is where I hung up.
-My USB port on my Microslop Surface Pro 8 kept messing up or I would ding the thing.
+I also downloaded the persistence drive unlike last time when I attempted to create the images myself.
+That helped because trying to do this part is where I hung up on the first attempt.
+My USB port on my Microslop Surface Pro 8 kept messing up or I would ding the thing messing up the USB setup.
 I got Linux Mint to work which is cool.
-Hoping to get this to work with Peppermint OS & maybe EndeavourOS each with some decent space setup.
-If this works on the old laptops I might invest in a nicers USB thumb drive.
+Hoping to get this to work with PeppermintOS & maybe EndeavourOS each with some decent space setup.
+If this works on the old laptops I might invest in a nicer USB thumb drive.

 Other Setups